roots/docs/sage/theme-sidebar.md

 }
 ```

 The first line adds our function to the filter, and the function simply uses the `is_page()` conditional tag to determine if we're on the special page.
-Is so we force a `true` response, overriding the setting determined by the first two arrays.
+If so we force a `true` response, overriding the setting determined by the first two arrays.

 Note that at this point the logic has switched, with a return value of `true` displaying the sidebar and `false` being used to hide it.
 This is because we are not performing an individual check, but instead returning a definitive yes or no to the sidebar.